 \textbullet\ \textbf{\textsc{Average Clustering Coefficient}} evaluates local neighborhood connectivity via triad completion.
 Higher values, common in domain-specific clusters (e.g., disease–treatment–symptom in medical graphs), indicate coherent subgraphs that support localized reasoning.
 It can be obtained by:

 Here, $\operatorname{C}(v)$ is the clustering coefficient of node $v$, with $T(v)$ denoting its centered triangle number.

 \paragraph{Retrieval Performance.} To evaluate the retrieval performance of GraphRAG, we argue that an effective system should not only ensure the completeness of retrieved information (i.e., high recall) but also reduce irrelevant content (i.e., high relevance).
-We introduce two corresponding retrieval-quality-based metrics as detailed below.

-\textbullet\ \textbf{\textsc{Context Relevance}} measures how well the retrieved content aligns with the question’s intent.
-It quantifies the semantic similarity between the question and the retrieved context.
+We introduce two corresponding retrieval-quality-based metrics: 1) \textsc{Context Relevance} measures how well the retrieved content aligns with the question’s intent by calculating the semantic similarity between the question and the retrieved context.
 2) \textsc{Evidence Recall} measures retrieval completeness by assessing whether all critical components required to correctly answer the question are captured.
 Details are provided in Appendix~\ref{sec:appendix_evaluation}.